Paul Quine: Manx Airlines

 Following his time at BAC Express, Quine joined Manx Airlines, this time as a Second Officer flying the British Aerospace ATP.
 Manx Airlines, which was then part of the British Regional Airlines Group, was undergoing a period of major expansion, and he rose rapidly through the ranks, achieving First Officer and Senior First Officer before attaining the rank of Captain.
 Upon gaining his command, he was posted to Manchester for twelve months.
 Returning to the Isle of Man, he continued to operate the BAe ATP until Manx Airlines ceased operations on 31 August 2002.

 Manx Airlines last flight

-Manx Airlines' last flight was planned to be flown by BAe 146 G-MIMA, from Gatwick Airport to Ronaldsway.
+Manx Airlines' last flight was planned to be flown by BAe 146 (G-MIMA), from Gatwick Airport to Ronaldsway.
 However, due to technical problems, a sub-chartered aircraft was brought in to operate this service.
-So the last Manx Airlines flight (JE 818 Birmingham International to Ronaldsway by ATP G-MANB on 31 August 2002) was captained by Quine.
-The BRAL Group was bought out for about £72 million by British Airways, and Manx Airlines ceased to exist.
+So the last Manx Airlines flight (JE 818 Birmingham International to Ronaldsway by ATP (G-MANB) on 31 August 2002) was captained by Quine.
+The BRAL Group was bought out for a figure in the region of £72 million by British Airways, and Manx Airlines ceased to exist.